-Please frequently refer to the 2020-21 ACC Catalog and Student Handbook online so you are aware of the latest and most accurate information.
+Please frequently refer to the ACC Catalog and Student Handbook online, so you are aware of the latest and most accurate information.

 How to Use this Catalog

 ACC maintains an open-admissions policy providing higher education to all persons who can benefit from its programs and courses.
-Complete an ACC application at any time during the year and you will be admitted to the college.
+Complete an ACC application at any time during the year, and you will be admitted to the College.
 You should then attend an Area of Study (AoS) Information Session.
-There are ten broad Areas of Study.
+There are 10 broad Areas of Study.
 At the AoS Information session, you will learn more about the programs in that AoS as well as the career and transfer opportunities for which you will be prepared.

 If you have a strong interest or passion in an Area of Study, you should pursue it.
 ACC provides Program Maps within each Area of Study for each program you might want to study.
 It will guide you to take the right courses in the right order.
 You will always have access to advisors and faculty members who can help you make good decisions for your future.